Abstract

 To establish the mathematical model of vibrating icebreaking system, hypothesis of some parameters and conditions are put forward as follows:

 2) The vibrating icebreaking system is simplified as two mass units, namely upper mass unit and lower mass unit.
-The mass of upper mass unit and lower mass unit is m1 and m2 respectively.
+The mass of upper mass unit and lower mass unit is and respectively.
 The upper mass unit includes outer frame (Fig. 1, Unit 7) and motor (Fig. 1, Unit 1).
 The lower mass unit includes vibrating shaft (Figure 1, Unit 3), adjustable eccentric block (Fig. 1, Unit 4), fixed eccentric block (Fig. 1, Unit 5), vibrating wheel (Fig. 1, Unit 6), outer frame (Fig. 1, Unit 7), shock absorption rubber (Fig. 1, Unit 8) and skate (Fig. 1, Unit 9).

 3) When it works, the skate (Fig. 1, Unit 9) on the vibration wheel (Fig. 1, Unit 6) always keep contaction with ice-snow.